weaviate/weaviate-io/developers/contributor-guide/weaviate-modules/architecture.md

 implement a specific capability when calling all modules hooked-in functions.

 An example for such a capability interface would be the `Vectorizer` capability.
-If your module should be able to vectorize an object, it must implement [this small interface](https://github.com/weaviate/weaviate/blob/master/entities/modulecapabilities/vectorizer.go).
+If your module is able to vectorize an object, it must implement [this small interface](https://github.com/weaviate/weaviate/blob/master/entities/modulecapabilities/vectorizer.go).